Welcome to my online CV! My name is Patrice Clement and here are some facts about me:

 - Virtualisation techniques: Jails, VServer, Xen

-December 2016 to date — Software Engineer for numberly — Paris, France
+December 2016 to date — DevOps Engineer / Technical Leader for numberly — Paris, France

-I am a member of the Infrastructure Team responsible for making sure a whopping 100+ Gentoo-powered servers run without a hitch.
-Numberly’s IT infrastructure has been built atop Gentoo Linux over the years, which makes it really unique in France, and maybe Europe.
-My daily job involves securing the infrastructure, making it more resilient, reviewing code, orchestrating servers and documenting it all.
-I also evangelise Gentoo Linux, and spread the word about open source, across the company.
+I am a member of Numberly's Infrastructure Team responsible for making sure a whopping 100+ Gentoo-powered servers run without a hitch.
+Numberly's IT infrastructure has been built atop Gentoo Linux over the years, which makes it really unique in France, and maybe Europe.
+My daily job involves securing the infrastructure, making it more resilient, reviewing code, orchestrating servers, automating boring tasks and documenting it all.
+After a year into the company, I became Ocito’s Technical Leader (responsable technique) in order to bridge the gap between 1000mercis and Ocito entities, Ocito being a sister company of 1000mercis.
+I also evangelise Gentoo Linux and spread the word about open source across the company.

 Keywords : Gentoo (lots of it), Python, Java, Shell scripting, Grafana, Graphite, Centreon, documentation, training.